 - Osteoarthritis is, therefore, felt to be a result of a combination of each of the above factors that ultimately lead to a narrowing of the cartilage in the affected joint.

-- Osteoarthritis is sometimes referred to as degenerative joint disease.
+- Osteoarthritis is sometimes referred to as a degenerative joint disease.